maximum80/rikkyo/presentation/slide.md

 - To set a goal<!-- .element: class="fragment" data-fragment-index="2" -->
 - To achieve a goal<!-- .element: class="fragment" data-fragment-index="3" -->
 - To go forward with a team<!-- .element: class="fragment" data-fragment-index="4" -->
-Note:
+Note:ここまで25分
 Through my experience, I'm understanding what leadership is to ...
 So this is just throwing my two cents,
 Today, I'm gonna talk to you how I tried to lead our team with my 3 stories.

-## Mini test
-### 冒頭に紹介した海外の経営者に含まれない人は次のうちどれ
-- マーク・ザッカーバーグ
-- ビル・ゲイツ
-- イーロン・マスク
-- ジェフ・ベゾス
-- ラリー・ペイジ

 ## 1. Set a goal
+Note: 20分程度
-Note: First story is how I set a goal.
+First story is how I set a goal.

 <!-- .slide: data-background-image="http://kenjasyukatsu.com/blogs/wp-content/uploads/2015/05/imasia_15432350_S.jpg" -->